 If we make significant changes that could substantially alter your obligations, we will prominently display a notice on the platform at the latest fifteen (15) days before we make those changes.
 If you do not agree with the amended terms, you may no longer participate in any Programs as from their entry into force.

-All disputes arising from these Guidelines will be governed by Belgian law and must be submitted to the competent courts of Antwerp, division Antwerp.
+All disputes arising from these T&C will be governed by Belgian law and must be submitted to the competent courts of Antwerp, division Antwerp.
 Parties are committed to resolve disputes as much as possible in mutual consent.

 The nullity or invalidity of one of the provisions of these Researcher T&C shall have no effect whatsoever on the validity of the other provisions.
 The parties (or where applicable the court ruling on any dispute) shall make every effort to replace the invalid clause with a valid clause with the same or largely the same economic effect as was intended with the original clause.